patrons - sponsors - partners 2022-2023

 Firmly integrated in the region’s cultural landscape, the Geneva HEM is an artistic and educational community of international renown.
-It collaborates with the OSR by organising joint orchestral academies and offering a joint training programme: the DAS (Diploma of Advanced Studies) in Orchestral Practice, which aims to deepen and broaden the skills of students in their orchestral practice.
-Both institutions are part of the Cité de la Musique project, a vast campus which will bring the two together under one roof and allow new synergies to unfold.
+Its students and professors collaborate with the OSR through numerous projects, notably by organising joint orchestral academies and offering a joint training programme: the DAS (Diploma of Advanced Studies) in Orchestral Practice, which aims to deepen and broaden the skills of students in their orchestral practice.

-Founded in 1939, the Geneva International Music Competition is one of the world’s leading international music competitions.
+Founded in 1939, Concours de Genève is one of the world’s leading international music competitions.
 It aims to discover, promote, and support young talented artists, giving them the necessary tools to launch an international career.

-Now more than three quarters of a century old, the Geneva International Music Competition has revealed nearly 800 artists, with prestigious names including Georg Solti, Martha Argerich, Arturo Benedetti Michelangeli, Victoria de los Angeles, Maurizio Pollini, Friedrich Gulda, Maurice André, José van Dam, Christian Zacharias, Emmanuel Pahud and Nelson Goerner.
+Now more than three quarters of a century old, Concours de Genève has revealed nearly 800 artists, with prestigious names including Georg Solti, Martha Argerich, Arturo Benedetti Michelangeli, Victoria de los Angeles, Maurizio Pollini, Friedrich Gulda, Maurice André, José van Dam, Christian Zacharias, Emmanuel Pahud and Nelson Goerner.

-Among the forty instruments that have been under the spotlight since it was founded, the Geneva International Music Competition has alternated a few key disciplines: piano, flute, oboe, clarinet, cello, viola, string quartet, vocals, percussion and composition.
+Among the forty instruments that have been under the spotlight since it was founded, Concours de Genève has alternated a few key disciplines: piano, flute, oboe, clarinet, cello, viola, string quartet, vocals, percussion and composition.

-An artistic partner of the Geneva International Music Competition since its inception, each year the Orchestre de la Suisse Romande accompanies candidates at the Finals at Victoria Hall.
+An artistic partner of the Concours de Genève since its inception, each year the Orchestre de la Suisse Romande accompanies candidates at the Finals at Victoria Hall.

 2022 - Piano & Composition